-Generating input HTML to concolic test JavaScript Applications
+Generating Input HTML to Concolic Test JavaScript Applications

-RPE proposal Oct 7, 2013
+RPE proposal James Lo Oct 7, 2013

-This project proposes and prototypes a novel approach to generate input HTML for increasing the branch coverage when testing JavaScript Web applications.
-Conversely, given an input HTML, the approach can also tell if the input HTML can drive the software’s execution towards a specified branch.

-Motivation (why this project is novel and useful)
+Introduction

 While increasingly popular, JavaScript Web applications are also increasingly complex.
 Because HTML describes the front-end GUI, a Web application usually has abundant JavaScript code that access and mutate HTML.
-Indeed, a recent study [8] reports that a majority of bugs in JavaScript Web applications relates to the Document Object Model (DOM).
+Indeed, a recent study [8] reports that the majority of bugs in JavaScript code relates to interactions with the Document Object Model (DOM).
 The DOM is the W3C standard API that uses operations such as parentElement, firstChild, lastChild, children, nextSibling, etc. to traverse the XML and HTML tree data structure for access and mutation.

+To unit test a JavaScript function F that interacts with the DOM, we need to provide a HTML input in the state expected by F. However, generating the right input HTML to test JavaScript code is not easy since the HTML tree structure can be involved in conditions that influence branch execution decisions.
+For example, F might contain an IF statement as follows:

+if (node0.parentElement.parentElement === node2.firstChild.nextSibling) {}

-However, generating the input HTML to test JavaScript code is not easy: the HTML tree structure is often involved in conditional statements that decide which branch a software’s execution would go.
-For example, an IF statement might be (node0.parentElement.parentElement === node2.firstChild.nextSibling).To go to the True branch of the above IF statement, the input HTML must have node0’s grandparent (parentElement.parentElement) equal to node2’s second child (firstChild.nextSibling).
-The same principle applies to Loop conditions too, in which the branch decision is whether to stay within the loop or to break from it.
+To go to the TRUE branch of the above IF statement, the input HTML must have node0’s grandparent (parentElement.parentElement) equal to node2’s second child (firstChild.nextSibling).
+The same principle applies to loop conditions, in which the branch decision is to stay within the loop or to break from it.

-Going through a specific branch requires a specific HTML structure, thus random HTML generation is often inadequate to efficiently and systematically achieve branch coverage.
-Increasing the number of conditional statements can exponentially grow the number of possible execution paths, thus manual HTML generation would be too cumbersome.
+Therefore, going through a specific branch requires a specific HTML structure, and random HTML generation is often insufficient to efficiently cover all possible branch permutations (execution paths) systematically across multiple conditions.
+Increasing the number of conditions can also exponentially grow the number of possible execution paths, and therefore, manual HTML generation would be too cumbersome.

-Thus an automatic way of generating HTML is desired for systematically maximizing path coverage.
-In this project we employ symbolic/concolic 12techniques to generate input HTML, in which there is at least one input HTML that covers each permutation of (T/F, Stay/Break) branches across multiple conditional statements.
+To test JavaScript code effectively, an automatic way of generating HTML geared towards systematic path coverage maximization is desired.
+In this research we employ techniques in concolic analysis [12] to generate input HTML, in which there is at least one input HTML that covers each permutation of branches (T/F, Stay/Break) across multiple conditions in a JavaScript function.

-JavaScript accesses and mutates HTML through the Document Object Model (DOM) API; and the DOM is platform independent as well as programming-language independent.
-Thus the research behind this project is to apply the techniques and approach here to symbolic- and concolic-test software that uses the Document Object Model, especially software that access or mutate XML, across multiple programming languages.

 Related Work

-Symbolic/Concolic Testing: Symbolic/concolic testing12 is an exhaustive testing method for maximizing path coverage.
+Concolic Testing [12] is an exhaustive testing method for maximizing path coverage.
 Each IF statement has 2 branches: True and False.
 Each iteration within a loop also has 2 branches: Stay and Break.
-Having the constraints generated from a dynamic backward slice, Symbolic/cconcolic testing systematically maximizes branch coverage through a constraint solver that generates input to drive the execution towards a specific path; a path is the permutation of branches (e..g T or F, Stay or Break) across multiple conditional statements inside the software’s source code.
+Having the constraints generated from a dynamic backward slice, concolic testing uses a constraint solver to generate input that would drive the execution of each condition towards a specific branch.
 Kudzu [10] is the only work in the literature that uses a constraint solver to conduct constraint-based testing for JavaScript Web applications.
 While our work focuses on generating HTML input to achieve path coverage, Kudzu focuses on generating string input to detect security vulnerabilities in JavaScript applications.
 Our work is also designed to run on multiple browsers, while Kudzu runs on only the browser that supports its backward slicing component [11].